Summary

 Margie and Tommy live in the futuristic world of 2157 in the context of Asimov’s short story The Fun They Had, a world where education is highly individualistic and automated.

 Advanced technology has eliminated traditional schools and teachers.
-Printed books are considered a waste and no longer printed.
-Telebooks or digital books displayed on a screen are in use.
+Printed books are considered a waste and are no longer printed.
+Telebooks, or digital books displayed on a screen, are in use.
 Their instructor is a big black box-like robot with a screen for showing information, a mechanical voice for imparting lessons, and a slot for inserting homework and test papers written in punch code.
-Robots are customized to teach according to the child’s learning ability and pace.
+Robots are customised to teach according to the child’s learning ability and pace.
 They study in a room inside their home at a fixed time every day of the week except Saturday and Sunday.
-Their curriculum seemed to mirror traditional school and taught History, Geography, Arithmetic, and language skills.
+Their curriculum seemed to mirror traditional school and taught history, geography, arithmetic, and language skills.

 2. Why did Margie hate school?
 Why did she think the old kind of school must have been fun?

 Virtual classrooms strip away the social and emotional aspects of education.
 She feels confined and isolated from her peers.
-Her longing reflects a universal desire for communication, proving technology, while progressive, can dehumanize human experiences.
-The title suggests the ironical human nature of romanticizing the past.
-Tommy and Margie envision the old schools through the dusty old book, reflecting our nostalgic nature of looking at the past with rose-colored glasses.
+Her longing reflects a universal desire for communication, proving technology, while progressive, can dehumanise human experiences.
+The title suggests the ironical human nature of romanticising the past.
+Tommy and Margie envision the old schools through the dusty old book, reflecting our nostalgic nature of looking at the past with rose-coloured glasses.